machinelearningZH/simply-simplify-language/AZURE_HOWTO.md

-# How to use Azure OpenAI Service
+# How to setup the app with Azure OpenAI Service

 In addition to (mostly US-hosted) API model endpoints, we created an app version that runs with `Azure OpenAI Services (AOAI)`.
 Find the docs here: https://learn.microsoft.com/en-us/azure/ai-services/openai/